openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

   resources.
 * Support for `ip` mode for Ingress resources
 * Support for NLB backed Services through the lb-controller.
+* Support for the AWS VPC CNI plugin.

 ## Proposal